-- Expensive: This platform’s pricing is above the industry standard and the highly specialized features, as well as fast support options, are only available in the most expensive tiers.
+- Expensive: This platform’s pricing is above the industry standard and the highly specialized features and fast support options are only available in the most expensive tiers.

 Price: The Personal Plan costs $10 per month for a single user.
-The Standard Plan costs $25 per user per month which includes personalized branding.
-The Business Pro Plan costs $40 per month and includes a variety of advanced options.
+The Standard Plan costs $25 per user per month, including personalized branding.
+The Business Pro Plan costs $40 per month and includes various advanced options.

 Another popular option, Adobe Sign, is considered by many to be the benchmark for professional document and eSignature apps.

 Recipients can sign with Adobe, even if they don’t have an account, and access their documents with nearly any device.
 From friendly and intuitive UI to advanced integrations and API, Adobe Sign truly offers something for everyone.